open-portfolio/FINporterCLI/README.md

   See 'finport help <subcommand>' for detailed help.
 ```

-If your favorite product (e.g., _FlowAllocator_) hasn't yet incorporated the latest FINporter library supporting your service, you can still transform exports using `finport`.
+If your favorite product (e.g., _Flow Allocator_) hasn't yet incorporated the latest FINporter library supporting your service, you can still transform exports using `finport`.
 See examples above.

 ## See Also